Leo Sepp

-Leo Sepp (7 November 1892 in Simuna – 13 December 1941 in Solikamsk) was an Estonian financial figure, writer and politician.
-From 1924 until 1927 he was Minister of Finance.
+Leo Sepp (7 November 1892 in Simuna, Estonia – 13 December 1941 in Solikamsk, Russia, USSR) was an Estonian politician, businessman and writer.
+From 1924 until 1927 he was Minister of Finance and from 1938 to 1940 Minister of Economic Affairs of Estonia.

 From 1921 until 1924, he was the director and chairman of the Bank of Estonia.
 From 1933 until 1938 he was the director of Baltic Cotton Factory.
-In 1937, using the pen name Rein Sarvesaare, Sepp wrote the play Kaupo, published by Estonian Academic Artists' Association (EAKK).
+In 1937, using the pen name Rein Sarvesaare, Sepp wrote a theatre play Kaupo; and it was published by the Estonian Academic Artists' Association (EAKK).

-Following the Soviet occupation of Estonia in 1940, Sepp was arrested by the NKVD and placed within the Gulag camp system.
-He died in custody in Solikamsk, Perm Oblast in 1941.
+Following the Soviet occupation of Estonia in 1940, Sepp was arrested by the NKVD, deported to Soviet Russia, and imprisoned in the Gulag camp system.
+He died in custody in Solikamsk, Perm Oblast, Russia in 1941.